shixiao/xenon/README.md

 ```
 # git clone
 cd xenon/
+mvn package
 # this will create a docker image and tag it with the project.version
-mvn package
+mvn dockerfile:build
 docker push xenonsh/xenon:XXX-SNAPSHOT
 ```